 When using a Toon Boom software in trial mode, the trial never expires.
 You can keep using the product in trial mode for as long as you like.
 However, the trial mode of a Toon Boom product has several important limitations that you must take in account when using it.
 Those limitations are implemented to ensure that the trial mode of the software only allows users to get familiarized with it.

 Scenes and projects created in trial mode are saved in a format is different from the format used by the full version of the software.
 This format is exclusive to the trial version of the software, and files in this format cannot be opened in the full version of the software.
 Hence, it is important to keep in mind that it is not possible to start working on a project in the trial version of the software and continue working on it with the full version of the software.

-You can open a scene created in the full version of the software in its trial version, but if you save that scene, it will be converted to a Trial Stage (.tstage) file, and you will no longer be able to work on it in the full version.
+You can open a project created in the full version of the software in trial mode, but if you save that project, it will be converted to the trial-only format, and you will no longer be able to work on that project in the full version.

-In trial mode, Harmony is not able to export Flash (.swf) movies.
-It is also unable to import Flash (.swf) movies, Adobe Illustrator (.ai) projects and Photoshop Document Files (.pdf).
+In trial mode, it is not possible to import Flash (.swf) movies, Adobe Illustrator (.ai) projects and Photoshop Document Files (.pdf).